uriborrajo/HETGEN1000/README.md

 ### 4. FASTP

-To use fastp we will have to run the script ```fastp.sh```, this script uses as input the folder with the fastqs.
-Also, the output can be called clean-fastq to find out where the cleaned sequences are.
+To use fastp, we will have to run the script fastp.sh.
+This script uses as input the folder with the FASTQ files.
+The output can be directed to a folder called clean-fastq to indicate where the cleaned sequences will be stored.

-An example for running the script would be:
+An example of running the script would be:
 ```
 ./fastp.sh ~/Desktop/Oriol/fastq ~/Desktop/Oriol/clean-fastq
 ```
-Note that if you copy the script directly into a new shell script, you will have to give it permissions so that it can be executed.
-To give it these permissions:
+Note that if you copy the script directly into a new shell script, you will have to give it permissions to be executed.
+To give it these permissions, use:
 ```
 chmod +x fastp.sh
 ```